Yandex Cloud

 • <archive_name>: Ready-to-use archive with the Python environment.

 • <alias>: Environment alias of your choice.
-The alias will be used as the name of the subdirectory the archive will be unpacked to.
+The alias will serve as the name of the subdirectory the archive will be unpacked to.

-• <other_Spark_context_parameters>: Specified if needed.
-For a complete list of parameters, see the Spark documentation.
+• <other_Spark_context_parameters>: Specify them if needed.
+For a complete list of parameters, see this Spark article.

-Specify the created session when running Python code in the cluster.
-Dependencies included in the virtual environment will be available for use.
+Specify the session you created when running Python code in the cluster.
+You will be able to use dependencies included in the virtual environment.

 Using a virtual environment in a Zeppelin notebookUsing a virtual environment in a Zeppelin notebook

-To use Python virtual environments when working in a Zeppelin notebook:
+To use Python virtual environments for operations in a Zeppelin notebook:

-1. In the Zeppelin interface, go to the Interpreter settings, and edit the spark section by setting the Spark context mode to Per Note and Isolated.
+1. In the Zeppelin interface, navigate to the Interpreter settings and edit the spark section by setting the Spark context mode to Per Note and Isolated.
 This will allow different notebooks to use different virtual environments.

 2. Create a new cell named %spark.conf and use it to provide variables for a Spark session: